austinsonger/Policy-Portal/incident-response.md

       6. The lead member of the SIRT team facilitates initiation of an Incident ticket in JIRA Security Project and documents all findings and details in the ticket.
          * The intent of the Incident ticket is to provide a summary of all events, efforts, and conclusions of each Phase of this policy and procedures.
          * Each Incident ticket should contain sufficient details following the [SANS Security Incident Forms templates](https://www.sans.org/score/incident-forms/), as appropriate.
-4. The Security Officer, Privacy Officer, or \<PlaceHolder> representative appointed notifies any affected Customers and Partners.
+4. The Security Officer, Privacy Officer, or `<Company Placeholder>` representative appointed notifies any affected Customers and Partners.
 If no Customers and Partners are affected, notification is at the discretion of the Security and Privacy Officer.
-5. In the case of a threat identified, the Security Officer is to form a team to investigate and involve necessary resources, both internal to \<PlaceHolder> and potentially external.
+5. In the case of a threat identified, the Security Officer is to form a team to investigate and involve necessary resources, both internal to `<Company Placeholder>` and potentially external.

 **II - Containment (Technical)**

-In this Phase, \<PlaceHolder>'s engineers and security team attempts to contain the security incident.
+In this Phase, `<Company Placeholder>`'s engineers and security team attempts to contain the security incident.
 It is extremely important to take detailed notes during the security incident response process.
 This provides that the evidence gathered during the security incident can be used successfully during prosecution, if appropriate.

 1. Review any information that has been collected by the Security team or any other individual investigating the security incident.
 2. Secure the blast radius (i.e. a physical or logical network perimeter or access zone).